 Jamie was the first player to be principal cornet of both the National Children's Brass Band of Great Britain and the National Youth Brass Band of Great Britain.
-During this period he was a winner of the Katie Ogden Solo Competition and was also delighted to receive the the Philip McCann Cornet Award.
+During this time he was a winner of the Katie Ogden Solo Competition and the prestigious Phillip McCann cornet award.

 Jamie is also currently a member of the award winning A4 Brass Quartet.
 The ensemble have claimed many national and international awards, including becoming City Music Foundation Artists and the Royal Overseas League Ensemble Winners.
 With the group, Jamie has worked in the line of music therapy, carrying out concerts for Live Music Now and Music In Hospitals and Care in SEN and Dementia Care settings.